yinyangsammy/snapshot-location-assessment/README.md

 -   General Information for each country.
 -   Exchange rates for each country.
 -   A photo carousel, displaying images of each country.
--   An OpenStreetsMap & search bar.
+-   A map & search bar.
 -   Fade in containers which only appear once the user has entered a city name or address into the search bar.
 -   A list of hotels and their details for the entered city or address.
 -   Amenity buttons, which can generate lists of different amenities within that city or address region.
 -   A weather forecast (daily, 5 day and 16 day) for the entered city or address region.
 -   An interactive contact section with links to click in order to email or telephone us for more information or to ost an advert.
-A map modal which pops up when they click on the postcode for our company.
+-   A map modal which pops up when they click on the postcode for our company.
--   A safety map.
+-   A global safety map.
--   A weather map.
+-   A global weather map.
 -   Responsive on all device sizes.
 -   Content-packed pages, full of colourful and engaging imagery and media.
--   Interactive elements such as clickable maps.
+-   Interactive elements such a:
+    -   Clickable maps
--   Scroll buttons to navigate news headlines and amenity / hotel lists.
+    -   Scroll buttons to navigate news headlines and amenity / hotel lists
     -   Scroll arrows to navigate weather forecasts
--   Search bars with map zoom.
+    -   Search bars with map zoom
--   An interactive exchange rate widget.
+    -   An interactive exchange rate widget
 -   Easy offsite navigation to social media accounts.
 -   A 404 page for users who direct to a non-existent page or resource are able to return to the main page without having to use browser navigation buttons.

   <h2 align="center"><img src="assets/readme/404.png"></h2>

-# Future Features
+-   ## Future Features:

 -  A review container - using a Trip Advisor or Expedia API.
 -  A booking container - using an Air BnB or Booking API, or, if possible, both APIs jointly.
 -  A tour & events container - using APIS to list all tours or events available to the user in the entered city or address region.
--  A table generated from all the hotels and amenities th user has pinned on the map.
+-  A table generated from all the hotels and amenities the user has pinned on the map.
--  A game for children to memorize information about each country.
+-  A game for children to memorize information, such as capital cities, about each country.

 # Wireframes